FREES

 -

-The Free Roaming Equid and Ecosystem Sustainability network will host two free public webinars on March 1 and April 5, 2023 to demonstrate PopEquus and answer questions about the model.
-The webinars will feature scientists from the USGS and BLM who helped develop the tool.
+The Free Roaming Equid and Ecosystem Sustainability network hosted two free public webinars on April 5, 2023 and April 25, 2023 to demonstrate PopEquus and answer questions about the model.
+The webinars featured scientists from the USGS and BLM who helped develop the tool.
+PopEquus press release.

 Contact